CToomb1/Javascript-Homework/README.md

 The loop was created to emphasize the amount of times for the character length

-At the end of the function, I returned the newPassword with .join(''); to create the actual password, rather than just
+At the end of the function, I returned the newPassword with .join(''); to create the actual password rather than just

 My Final edit included an added "copy to the clipboard" button and function